Engoo Blog Travel & Fun

 • Thematic elements

-Words you will see describing each category usually start with “light” or “mild,” which means there is only a small amount or that it is not very intense.
+Words describing each category usually include “light” or “mild,” which means there's only a small amount or that it's not very intense.

-As the content of a film becomes more mature, you will see descriptors like “strong” or “pervasive,” which means it occurs many times throughout the film.
+As the content of a film becomes more mature, you'll see adjectives like “strong” or “pervasive,” which means there's more of it in the film.

 Language

 The "language" descriptor means a movie may contain some "dirty" words that parents may not want their children to hear.
-Even PG and PG-13 films may have this descriptor, but it is generally not severe.
+Even some PG and PG-13 films have this descriptor, but it's generally not severe.

-However, there may be other descriptors related to language, such as "crude humor," which refers to jokes about body functions.
+However, there may be other descriptors related to language, such as "crude humor," which refers to jokes about the body and its functions.

 Violence

-Violence may be described in many ways, such as “cartoon violence,” “sci-fi violence,” or simply “action.”
-Many blockbuster films are described this way.
+Violence can be described in many ways, such as “cartoon violence,” “sci-fi violence” or simply “action.”
+Many blockbuster movies are described this way.

-On the other hand, horror films may have stronger descriptors like “graphic violence” or “gore,” which means the film contains very dramatic or detailed scenes that are definitely not appropriate for children.
+However, horror films may have stronger descriptors like “graphic violence” or “gore,” which means the film contains very dramatic or detailed scenes that definitely aren't appropriate for children.

 Sexual content

-Sexual content is indicated by terms like "sexuality," “nudity” or “brief nudity” if it is on the screen for only a short time.
-These do not necessarily mean a film is bad for younger audiences.
-However, additional descriptors like "strong" or "intense" will warn you if they are.
+Sexual content is indicated by terms like "sexuality," “nudity” or “brief nudity” if it's on the screen for only a short time.
+These don't always mean a film is bad for younger audiences, but additional descriptors like "strong" or "intense" will warn you if they are.

 Thematic elements